 Creating Your Delivery Team

 When creating your delivery team, you want to be sure that it’s something you should do yourself.
 Is it preferable to manage the staff, use delivery vans and take out van insurance ni, and take extra care when delivering food locally?
 Then being in control from beginning to end might work.
-You’ll lose some of the promotional benefits from being featured with a third-party like Just Eat or Deliveroo, but it’s still worth it for many organisations, particularly if you prefer to deliver by van, not scooter or motorbike.
+You’ll lose some of the promotional benefits from being featured with a third-party like Just Eat or Deliveroo, but it’s still worth it for many organisations.
+Particularly if you prefer to deliver by van or car, not scooter or motorbike.

 Getting van insurance ni is important to cover the drivers and the value of the delivery van.
 Compare NI provide competitive quotes from a range of suitable insurers to get the right coverage for less.
 The loss of a van through theft or an accident could immediately impact your delivery business, so it pays to get the best insurance.
 That way, you can get back on your feet quicker.